-Technology was developed as a ‘time-saver’, which should lead to increased productivity, but instead it seems that all that has happened is that there is a whole bunch of new time-consuming procedures.
+Furthermore, technology was developed as a ‘time-saver’, which should lead to increased productivity.
+However, instead it seems that all that has happened is that there is a whole bunch of new time-consuming procedures.
 Perhaps it would have been better if computers never been invented!

 Technology is around us, and there’s no getting away from it.
-Today cars have on-board computers, fridges are connected to the internet, digital televisions and set-top boxes make real-time TV a thing of the past and we all have a computer in our pocket giving us instant connection to people and information worldwide.
+Not to mention, today cars have on-board computers.
+Fridges are connected to the internet.
+Digital televisions and set-top boxes make real-time TV a thing of the past.
+Moreover, we all have a computer in our pocket giving us instant connection to people and information worldwide.

 Are you a slave to your inbox?
 Does the incessant ping of incoming mail distract you all day (and sometimes night)?
 There’s a case for NOT having your email on your phone just to get some respite when you’re away from your desk, but it can also save a huge amount of time.
 Why not take advantage of those little gaps in the day, like train journeys, doctor’s waiting rooms, or even checkout queues to zap those easily deleted emails and leave your inbox with only the mail you want to read in it?

 Stephen Covey, in The Seven Habits of Highly Effective People writes about how if you’ve got to cut down a tree it’s better to spend some time sharpening your saw, than to waste time trying to chop the tree down with a tool that’s going to take much longer to complete the job.
 The same can be said about our technology: